adomokos/climb_that_mountain/README.md

 ### - a blog by Attila Domokos

-My [blog](http://www.adomokos.com)'s articles currently hosted at blogger, but making its text and resources available as downloadable code in Github flavored markdown.
+My [blog](http://www.adomokos.com)'s articles currently hosted on blogger, making its text and resources available as downloadable code in Github flavored markdown.

-#### The Posts
+#### The Posts:

 2010/<br/>
   03/<br/>